eggbeard/backbone-marionette-treeview/README.md

 <pre>var rootNode = new Tree({ label: "rootNode", id: "10", children: trees });</pre>

 ## Checkbox
-By default, you have a checkbox in each node, so you can decide if they will be check or uncheck at start:
+By default, you have a checkbox for each node.
+To indicate that the node is checked or unchecked, use the `isChecked` attribute:

 <pre>var node = new Tree({ label: "node", id: "1", isChecked: true }); // Default: isChecked = false</pre>

 ## Checkbox Events
-When a checkbox change of state, a "checked" event is trigger on the top collection of your structure.
-It's the same collection that you pass through your TreeView to render.
+When a checkbox becomes checked or unchecked, a "checked" event is triggered on your `TreeView` collection.

 <pre>trees.on("checked", method, context)</pre>

-If you want to catch any checkbox changes, you have to bind your collection on "change:isChecked".
+If you want to capture all checkbox changes, you should bind to your collection's "change:isChecked" event.

 ## Build & Run
-In order to run properly the test, you need to have setup a server web.
-You can use it inside the project folder.
+In order to run the tests, you need to run them on a web server.
+If you have Python installed, you can type the following command in the project folder.
 <pre>python -m SimpleHTTPServer</pre>

-You have access from localhost:8000 now and you can run build and test:
+You now have access to a web server on localhost:8000 and can run the `build` and `test` grunt commands:
 <pre>
 sudo npm install -g grunt-cli
 sudo npm install -g
 grunt</pre>

 ## More
-You can check the source code or tests if you want have more details.
+Read the source code and tests for more details.